kstenerud/concise-encoding/cte-specification.md

 c1
 [
     1.0
-    -98.413
+    5e-5
+    -98.413e50
     3,14
 ]
 ```

 #### Radix Point

-A radix point separates the whole part of a floating point number from the fractional part.
+A radix point separates the whole part of the significand from the fractional part.
 The General Conference on Weights and Measures declared in 2003 that "the symbol for the decimal marker shall be either the point on the line or the comma on the line".
-CTE therefore accepts both `,` and `.` as radix points.
+CTE therefore accepts both `,` and `.` equally as radix points.

 **Examples**: